-- If you are a national of the EU, the EEA or Switzerland: - Evidence of educational attendance in France

-- Your birth certificate translated into French - If you are not a national of the EU, the EEA or Switzerland: - ✓ Your birth certificate translated into French - ✓ A copy of your visa or residence permit with validity of more than 4 months, valid for the current academic year.
+- If you are a national of the EU, the EEA or Switzerland: - Evidence of educational attendance in France - Opy of your European Health Insurance Card - Your birth certificate translated into French - If you are not a national of the EU, the EEA or Switzerland: - Your birth certificate translated into French - A copy of your visa or residence permit with validity of more than 4 months, valid for the current academic year.

-PLEASE NOTE if your visa is marked 'dispense temporaire de séjour', you are not eligible for housing benefit.
+Please note: if your visa is marked 'dispense temporaire de séjour', you are not eligible for housing benefit.